quassy/prefect/docs/core/about_prefect/why-not-airflow.md

 This interval notion arises from Airflow’s strict requirement that DAGs have well-defined schedules.
 Until recently, it was not even possible to run a DAG off-schedule — the scheduler would get confused by the off-schedule run and schedule future runs at the wrong time!
 Ad-hoc runs are now possible as long as they don’t share an `execution_date` with any other run.

-This means that if you want to:
+This means that if you want to...

-- run your workflow on an irregular (or no) schedule
+- Run your workflow on an irregular (or no) schedule
-- run multiple simultaneous runs of your workflow
+- Run multiple simultaneous runs of your workflow
-- maintain a workflow that only runs manually
+- Maintain a workflow that only runs manually

-then Airflow is the wrong tool.
+...then Airflow is the wrong tool.

 ### Prefect